-Risk management in CGIF covers all perceived risk exposures, particularly exposures to credit risk, market risk, liquidity risk, and operational risk.
-These risks are managed pursuant to Operational Policies, and Risk Management Framework (RMF), approved by CGIF's Board of Directors.
+CGIF manages all its perceived risk exposures, particularly exposures to credit risk, market risk, liquidity risk, and operational risk.
+These risks are managed pursuant to CGIF's Operational Policies, and Risk Management Framework (RMF).
 The Board's Internal Control and Risk Management Committee and Risk Management Department (RMD) cause the functional units to identify, measure, monitor, control, and report risks.
 The Board, management's Guarantee and Investment Committee, and the CEO oversee and regulate both risk taking and risk management.
 Appetite for risk taking as expressed in operational controls and risk exposure limits emanates from the Board.

 CGIF endeavors to conform to international best practices in risk management.
 CGIF subscribes to the idea that informed risk-taking presents opportunities.
 CGIF takes risks that offer commensurate rewards.
 Risk-taking roles are independent of risk management roles.
-A positive risk management culture is fostered - the system clarifies what conduct and procedures are acceptable, and which ones are not; encourages initiatives that improve the management of risks; promotes transparency, individual responsibility and accountability.
+A positive risk management culture is fostered - the system clarifies what conduct and procedures are acceptable, and which ones are not; encourages initiatives that improve the management of risks; promotes transparency, individual responsibility, and accountability.